netham45/remoteListener/readme.md

 9: "wxyz9WXYZ"
 ```

-WebRequest takes the Page for the Keycoede, such as "/index.php" and a server for the Params, such as "192.168.0.82" or "google.com".
+WebRequest takes the Page for the Keycode, such as "/index.php" and a server for the Params, such as "192.168.0.82" or "google.com".